We love seeing our schools collaborate in creative and meaningful ways! #BetterTogether

 We are proud to announce that Dewar Elementary School has been honored as a 2025 Military Flagship School by the Georgia Department of Education—one of only 25 schools in the state to receive this recognition!
 With over 230 military-connected students, Dewar stands out for its year-round commitment to creating a welcoming and supportive environment.
 From Deployment Club Breakfasts and personalized check-ins to signature events like Purple Up Spirit Week and the Veterans Day Parade, DES goes above and beyond for our military families.

-9 days ago, Lowndes County Schools
+8 months ago, Lowndes County Schools

 DES Military Flagship